 Prevent foreign matter from entering the equipment during operations.
-Otherwise, equipment damage, load power derating, power failure, or personal injury may occur.
+Otherwise, equipment short-circuits or damage, load power derating, power failure, or personal injury may occur.

 For the equipment that needs to be grounded, install the ground cable first when installing the equipment and remove the ground cable last when removing the equipment.